project-gemmi/gemmi/docs/cif-parser.rst

     1AGG: atom_id  H3 -> H
     1AGG: atom_id  H3 -> H

-So, as of April 2017, only a single autor's residue name was changed, and atom names were changed in 7 PDB entries.
+So, as of April 2017, only a single author's residue name was changed, and atom names were changed in 7 PDB entries.

 Amino acid frequency